vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/errors.md

 <br />

 # Error Codes
-The following table lists out the errors that you migh encounter when handling PowaTagServiceException exceptions.
+The following table lists out the errors that you might encounter when handling PowaTagServiceException exceptions.

 Group 			| Error Code	|  Response status 	| Info
 ----------------|---------------|-------------------|-------